k2view-academy/K2View-Academy/articles/16_deploy_fabric/04_project_versioning.md

       ![version tag popup](images/04_04_web_version_versiontag.png)

-   - Leave the project new version value as proposed or change it, when needed.
+   - Leave the new project version value, as proposed, or change it if needed.

    - Press 'Enter' to proceed.